 'A'a is the form of lava that solidifies in a jumble of relatively small clinker-like rocks having extremely rough surfaces.
-Pahoehoe lava emerging from a vent may change to 'a'a even while the flow is still moving: as the temperature and gas content of the pahoehoe are reduced, the lava becomes more viscous and congeals as 'a'a.
+Pahoehoe lava emerging from a vent may change to 'a'a even while the flow is still moving: as the temperature and gas content of the pahoehoe are reduced, the lava becomes more viscous and congeals as 'a'a. future.
+Some have ventured to say, however, that before volcanic activity on Hawai'i Island ends, the entire surface of Mauna Loa and Kilauea will be covered again, at least once, with fresh lava.
 And oceanographers have found evidence suggesting that someday Pele may abandon her present homes completely.
 She has built many mountains upon the ocean's floor to the southeast.
 One such seamount is already about 4,600 meters (15,000 feet) high.
 If ever she lifts any of these above the surface of the waves, beyond the reach of vindictive Na Maka o Kaha'i, who can tell what new monument to herself Pele may not build?

 The wiliwili (above, top) is a typical lowland forest tree, one of the few in Hawai'i that lose their leaves each year.
 Kilauea Iki trail crosses the floor of Kilauea Iki Crater (above), where still-molten lava lies under your feet beneath the surface.
 Recently active Mauna Ulu (left) created a new shield on the east rift of Kilauea that you can see from the Chain of Craters Road.

-LAVA TUBES

-Lava tubes (left and below) are made when a crust forms over the surface of a pahoehoe flow.
+LAVA TUBES Lava tubes (left and below) are made when a crust forms over the surface of a pahoehoe flow.
 The crust cools, thickens, and stops moving, while the core of lava beneath still advances downhill.
 When the fluid lava drains away, a cavity remains that resembles a tunnel, often with a flat floor and an arched ceiling.
 Most lava tubes are short and shallow, being little more than vaults, but some are 9 to 15 meters (30 to 50 feet) high and several kilometers long.
 Thurston lava tube in the park is a modest example compared with those that have been found near Hilo and in recent flows from Mauna Ulu.

-ERUPTION BULLETINS

-You can get up-to-date information about on-going eruptions or potential activity by calling (808) 967-7977 day or night.
+ERUPTION BULLETINS You can get up-to-date information about on-going eruptions or potential activity by calling (808) 967-7977 day or night.
 The automatic answering service is updated whenever Kilauea or Mauna Loa show signs of change.
 Because eruptions are the most exciting events at Hawaii Volcanoes, temporary road signs will direct you to access or vantage points where you can confront the power of these events when conditions are safe.

-FOR YOUR SAFETY

-Be aware of these special hazards at Hawaii Volcanoes.
+FOR YOUR SAFETY Be aware of these special hazards at Hawaii Volcanoes.